-- + Special Concern and Rare Wildlife Species All plant and animal element occurrences (EO) within a 1 or 10km grid. - The only species of Special Concern that was observed within the Study Area was Monarch (Danaus plexippus); however, as the MEMM3 - Dry-Fresh Mixed Meadow ecosite is frequently disturbed due to the on-going commercial heavy equipment business, habitat within the Site is not suitable to be considered significant habitat for this species.
+- Special Concern and Rare Wildlife Species All plant and animal element occurrences within a 1 or 10 km grid. - The only species of Special Concern that was observed within the Study Area was Monarch (Danaus plexippus); however, as the MEMM3 Dry-Fresh Mixed Meadow ecosite is frequently disturbed due to the on-going commercial heavy equipment business operations, combined with a low quantity of breeding habitat (i.e., Milkweed plants), the Site is not suitable to be considered significant habitat for this species.